MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/bin-at-function.md

-description: Learn how to use the bin_at() function to round values down to a fixed-size bin. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
+description: Learn how to use the bin_at() function to round values down to a fixed-size bin. ms.reviewer: alexans ms.topic: reference ms.date: 11/04/2024
 ---
 # bin_at()

-Rounds values down to a fixed-size bin, with control over the bin's starting point.
+Rounds values down to the nearest bin size below the value, where bins align to a defined fixed point.
+Results can align before or after the fixed point.

 ## Syntax